Saudi's Naimi says kingdom pumping 10 million bpd

 The kingdom stood ready to tap into its spare capacity of 2.5 million barrels per day if more crude was needed, he added.

-Saudi Arabia had storage capacity of about 80 million barrels, which was full, and was ready to meet any sudden need for an increase in supply, he added.
+Saudi Arabia had storage capacity of about 80 million barrels, which is full, and is ready to meet any sudden need for an increase in supply, he added.

 Iran's oil exports have been reduced by Western sanctions aimed at forcing Tehran to halt its nuclear programme.